damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 At 33:44 they also mention burndown charts, and there is [an issue][burndown] for that with a lot of traction.

-> 34:03. _My final feeling about GitLab is like, it's both incredibly impressive work.
+> 34:03. _My final feeling about GitLab is it's incredibly impressive work.
 Like, holy crap, this is really good software!
 High five team!_ 🙌

 </div>
 </div>